-1. Table A in this schedule is divided into two parts, and shall be deemed part of this schedule.
-Part I. of the table contains the maximum tolls and wharfage charges which the Company may charge in respect of the merchandise comprised in the several classes of merchandise specified in the classification when conveyed by a bye-trader over the canal.
-Part II. of the table contains the exceptional charges which the Company may charge in respect of the articles, goods, and things specified in that part, and the circumstances in which the exceptional charges may be made.
+1. Table A. in this schedule is divided into two parts, and shall be deemed part of this schedule.
+Part I. of the table contains the maximum tolls and wharfage charges which the Company may charge (except as otherwise provided by this schedule) in respect of the merchandise comprised in the several classes of merchandise specified in the classification when conveyed by a bye-trader over the canal.
+Part II. of the table contains the exceptional charges which the-Company may charge in respect of the articles, goods, and things specified in that part, and the circumstances in which the exceptional charges may be made.